 Do nightshade plants, like eggplants, tomatoes, and peppers, cause inflammation?

-Something you said in today's newsletter article on peppers especially got my attention: "Like eggplants and tomatoes, peppers are a member of the nightshade family."
+Something you said in an article on peppers especially got my attention: "Like eggplants and tomatoes, peppers are a member of the nightshade family."

 I'm seeing a Physical Therapist for help recovering from a partially-torn tendon and chronic ankle sprain, plus sporadic episodes of severe foot to calf muscle cramps.
 For the muscle cramps, doctors have said to try more calcium, D, potassium, and magnesium.
 The PT recommends avoiding nightshade plants in my diet, and taking curcumin with black pepper extract, thinking that would reduce inflammation.
 Why would that make sense?
 I can't see any inflammation.
 And we just put a dozen tomato plants out in pots!